dcunited001/dcunited001.github.io/_posts/2016-07-17-diversity-is-americas-strength.md

 out; to seek understanding.
 If we do not do that here, now, it's an incredibly bad omen for the world in 2050.

 ###

+(grammatical typo)

+That's one reason I care enough to risk sounding like a insensitive shithead...
+Occasionally.
+Tolerance?
+Discrimination?
+How do we improve these?
+How can someone improve a social issue they can't talk about?
+Yes, we should be more tolerant!
+Absolutely!
+But we also have to be tolerant of people who are intolerant.
+That doesn't mean we should like it, no!

+If you completely cut someone off who's been labelled as racist, what does that do?
+Has anyone in this country actually watched American History X?
+How does the character Lamont breakthrough to the neonazi character?
+Does he do it by ignoring that character?
+Avoiding him?
+Isolating him?
+No!
+Just the opposite.

+#### Respond to Intolerance with Tolerance

+If we want to resolve ethnic tensions in America, we need communication and we can't immediately respond to a differing viewpoint by escalating tension.
+We have to respond to intolerance itself with tolerance!

+> Just to clarify, the following is not a critique on Black Lives
+> Matter protestors, but instead is advice for any social movement.

+#### Speak Through Tremendous Action

+Watch how people react to those who disagree with them.
+I admire people like Gandhi and Dr. King because they dealt with a lot of outright injustice and they did it with grace!
+They knew their actions spoke more powerfully than any words they could ever utter.
+They knew they were surrounded by people who wanted change and people who were vitriously opposed to it.

+#### Truth as a Strategy

+But, how did they respond?
+They allowed their actions to speak for themselves and they allowed their opponents actions to speak for their opponents and they believed that people would see things as they were.
+That is it!
+Their strategy was truth!
+Truth and nothing more!

+#### Truth and Loving Our Enemy

+Except perhaps loving their enemy enough to grant him or her forgiveness for their ignorance.
+And they suffered for this.
+They suffered through the ignorance and intolerance, but maintained the grace to forgive their enemies, right through the midst of it all.
+It's not easy to maintain your inner peace in the middle of some grave injustice.

+There are too many people on all sides with insensitive and/or flat out wrong viewpoints.
+Some of my own viewpoints are insensitive.
+I'm sorry if that's the case.
+I absolutely do not condone or intend to encourage any kind of racist or intolerant bullshit.
+We need to come together in this country.

+#

 From 2009 through 2013, I felt unfairly labeled as a racist, occassionally.
 I don't know how it happened.
 For a variety of